nimaafshar/metadamagenet/README.md

 only trained it for the building localization task.

-Since the MAML algorithm trains the model much slower than regular training, and we did not have many hours to train our models, the results were disappointing.
+Since the MAML algorithm trains the model much slower than regular training, and we had limited time to train our models, the results weren't satisfactory.
 We trained EfficientUnetB0-Localizer with MAML with support shots equal to one or five and query shots equal to two or ten.
 Other training hyperparameters and evaluation results are available in the results section.